 At Tapella & Eberspacher we understand how frustrating it can be to purchase a new vehicle only to later find that is a lemon.
 Additionally, the defects of such a vehicle could lead to an increased risk of a car collision.
 If you or a loved one is seeking legal counsel on Illinois lemon laws and what your legal rights are, we can help.

 Our lawyers can retain experts in areas such as civil engineering and product design to make a powerful case.
-At the law offices of Tapella & Eberspacher, we pride ourselves on providing comprehensive legal counsel to victims of faulty vehicles throughout Illinois.
+At The Tapella & Eberspacher Law Firm, we pride ourselves on providing comprehensive legal counsel to victims of faulty vehicles throughout Illinois.

 We have offices located in Charleston and O’Fallon, Illinois and proudly serve the surrounding areas, including: